vrindisbacher/tock-veri-asm-sb/docs/arm.md

 1. Ensure that our emulation has semantics that are exactly the same as the hardware spec.
     - Certain ops need to be implemented fully (i.e. flag updates and other side effects)
-2. Verify the actual ARMv7 interrupt service routine for tock
-    - This has been a challenge because of performance issues with Z3 and bitvectors.
-However, our refactor to use the `B32` should help quite a bit.
-3. Encode register modes & exception handling for Arm.
+2. Encode register modes & exception handling for Arm.
     - This is important for our ISR reasoning as we need to reason about arbitrary processes being pre-empted by an interrupt
+3. Work on ARMv6m and Risc-V
+    -